Mordants, Assistants and Sundries

 Description

 Mordants assist many natural dyes to bond with the wool, silk or other yarn or fabric being dyed, they can make a world of difference to the results and satisfaction you gain from dyeing.
-We recommend pre mordanting with Alum (Aluminium Potassium Sulphate) at a rate of approximately 10% of the dry weight of your fabric or yarn (wool or silk).
+We recommend pre mordanting with Alum (Aluminium Potassium Sulphate) at a rate of approximately 10% of the dry weight of your fabric or yarn (wool or silk for plant based fibres please contact us for instructions).
 Alum mordant baths can be cooled and poured into a plastic container for reuse at a later date and recharged with a lower amount of mordant than you would use with a new bath.
 After final use they can safely be poured out onto the garden.
 For more detailed instructions please email us.

-Use Alum mordanted yarn or fabric thoroughly re-wetted with almost all of our British Folk Dyes and many of our Responsibly Sourced Imported Dyes
+Use Alum mordanted yarn or fabric thoroughly re-wetted with almost all of our Sustainably harvested and UK grown dyes and many of our Responsibly sourced imported dyes

 Soda Ash (Sodium carbonate) is a useful alkali for adjusting the pH of your dyebaths and for making a Woad or Indigo vat.